Logo

 arrow

-These features appeal especially to:
+These features tend to appeal to:

 • New retail traders